IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/03_lab.md

     ```
     The `--allow-unauthenticated` option makes the function accessible without authentication for ease of testing. **In production, it is recommended to implement authentication.**.

+    You can check the status of the deployment visualizing the logs:
+    ```bash
+    gcloud functions logs read hello-world-function
+    ```

 **Step 3: Test of the Cloud Function**

 1. Once the deployment is complete, you will get the URL of the function.
 You can also retrieve it with the command: